Pension insurer (PBGC) shifted to stocks; Failing plans could overwhelm agency

 Boston University Finance professor Zvi Bodie, who advised the agency against such a policy, ‘questioned why a government entity that is supposed to be insuring pension funds should be investing in stocks and real estate at all.
 Bodie once likened the agency’s strategy to a company that insures against hurricane damage and then invests the premiums in beachfront property.’

-One Response to “Pension insurer (PBGC) shifted to stocks; Failing plans could overwhelm agency”
+One thought on “Pension insurer (PBGC) shifted to stocks; Failing plans could overwhelm agency

 This is the kind of thing that Richard is always telling me and I don’t want to hear.
 I always say to myself, “Those academics are always too pessimistic.
 What do they know anyway?”